Skip to main content Go to home page

 Example 1

-On 1 January 2025, James takes transfer of a 100% interest in a property that satisfies all the requirements to be an entry transaction.
+On 1 January 2025, James takes a transfer of a 100% interest in a property that satisfies all the requirements to be an entry transaction.
 Accordingly, the entry interest for the property is 100%.

 On 1 January 2026, James transfers his 100% interest in the property to Melinda.
 The property has a qualifying use at settlement of the transfer.
 The transfer is a tax reform scheme transaction and will be exempt from duty because the entry interest for the property was 100%.